marwankefah/PS-FH-MICCAI-23/README.md

 ## Challenge Participation - Team Aloha
-This repository contains the official implementation of Team Aloha's participation in the semantic segmentation challenge [FH-PS-AOP Challenge](https://ps-fh-aop-2023.grand-challenge.org/).
+This repository contains the official implementation of Team Aloha's participation in the semantic segmentation challenge [FH-PS-AOP Challenge](https://ps-fh-aop-2023.grand-challenge.org/) in Ultrasound Imaging.
 Additionally, it includes an unofficial implementation of the angle of progression estimation and the scoring mechanism used in the challenge, pending official release by the organizers.

 ## Abstract